liuzhousi/FPGC4/Documentation/docs/progress.md

 - Change all static paths in the project to relative ones
 - Improve ESP32Synth (for non-live settings)
 - Write a USB loader program
+- Improve sprite renderer design, since it uses (space/logic-wise) half of the entire design
 - Create a pattern and palette table generator
 - Write a platformer game
 - Change speed of FT232RL to 1Mboud